rust-lang/rust/doc/tutorial.md

 is cleaned up, so you should be very careful how you use it.
 In this case, the local variable `bytes` outlives the pointer, so we're good.

-Passing a null pointer as third argument to `SHA1` causes it to use a static buffer, and thus save us the effort of allocating memory ourselves. `ptr::null` is a generic function that will return an unsafe null pointer of the correct type (Rust generics are awesome
+Passing a null pointer as the third argument to `SHA1` makes it use a static buffer, and thus save us the effort of allocating memory ourselves. `ptr::null` is a generic function that will return an unsafe null pointer of the correct type (Rust generics are awesome